Bachelor of Science

 Your ideal plan

-From your first day, you’ll be on track towards graduation with a yearly plan.
+From day one you’ll be on track towards graduation with a yearly plan.
 You won’t have to worry about what classes to take—we’ll help you create the perfect schedule!
+View sample academic plans

 Start networking early